Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: Numerical methods

 \subsection{Correlation functions}

 Throughout the paper we numerically calculate connected infinite temperature autocorrelation functions, that is

 where the sum is taken over some normalized basis of the Hilbert space, and $N$ is the number of sites in the circuit.
-For clarity, we assumed traceless $A$, although the following discussion simply generalizes to any $A$.
+For clarity, we assumed traceless $A$, although the following discussion straightforwardly generalizes to any $A$.
 Eq.~\eqref{eq:cf_trace} can be numerically evaluated by definition up to $N = 18$.
 In bigger systems, we are constrained by memory and must use the typicality approach.
 Namely, fluctuations of $C_{AA}(t)$ in a single random state are of the order of $\sim 1/2^{N/2}$.
-Therefore, the trace in Eq.~\eqref{eq:cf_trace} can be evaluated only in 1 random state, resulting in error on the order of $\sim 3 \cdot 10^{-5}$ at $N = 30$.
+Therefore, the trace in Eq.~\eqref{eq:cf_trace} can be approximated by only 1 random state, resulting in error on the order of $10^{-5}$ at $N = 33$.
 Crucially, both $A$ and $U$ must be sufficiently local for this approach and their action on a state must be implemented efficiently.
-That is, the whole $2^N \times 2^N$ matrices must not be saved in memory, their action on a state must be evaluated on the fly [e.g., by Eqs \eqref{eq:a_ext}, \eqref{eq:bw_prop} and \eqref{eq:3_prop}].
+That is, the full $2^N \times 2^N$ matrices must never be saved in memory, only their action on a state must be evaluated on the fly [e.g., by Eqs \eqref{eq:a_ext}, \eqref{eq:bw_prop} and \eqref{eq:3_prop}].